Speech Therapy Research News

 Latest research and developments in speech therapy, voice analysis, and clinical practice

-speech pathology technology voice analysis speech therapy pronunciation assessment
+speech therapy voice analysis speech pathology technology pronunciation assessment

 Family-Involved Hybrid Voice Therapy for Pediatric Vocal Fold Nodules in School-Aged Children: Clinical Outcomes and Socioeconomic Associations.